 Ekklesia was originally set up to operate 'virtually', with its freelance / volunteer staff operating from different locations.
 We have now established a modest, flexible office and meeting base through our partners in London, Bloomsbury Central Baptist Church.
 We also work in collaboration with associates in Scotland (where we share office space) and elsewhere in England and Wales.
 Ekklesia's model of operation is co-operative.
-Thanks to support from Andrews Charitable Trust we now have a small, paid, part-time staff team for the first time.
-Our staff as at June 2014 are as set out below - but there is also a range of other associates, consultants and contributors .
+Thanks to support from Andrews Charitable Trust we have been able to establish a part-time staff team for the first time.
+There is also a range of other associates, consultants and contributors .
 If you want to contact any of the staff individually by email you can do so by firstname.secondname(at)ekklesia.co.uk To find out more about Ekklesia, see our values statement .
 Ekklesia founder Jonathan Bartley stepped down as co-director on 1 June 2016.